National Care Service: England and Wales

 In opposition, the Labour Party under the leadership of Ed Miliband (2010–2015) continued calling for the introduction of an NCS that would give elderly and disabled people free social care.
 Under Jeremy Corbyn's leadership (2015–2020), the party promised to introduce the NCS in its manifestos for the 2017 and 2019 general elections, once again proposing free social care for all adults and also free personal care for the elderly.
-It is also supported by leader Keir Starmer (2020–present), who is planning to introduce it as a needs-based, locally-delivered system should Labour enter government.
-His Shadow Health Secretary Wes Streeting has launched a review by the Fabian Society to see how it would operate and be funded, and aims to gradually introduce it over two or three terms of a Labour government, with a long-term aspiration of introducing the service on par with the NHS.
+It was also supported by leader Keir Starmer (2020–present), who planned to introduce it as a needs-based, locally delivered system should Labour enter government.
+His Shadow Health Secretary Wes Streeting launched a review by the Fabian Society to see how it would operate and be funded, and aims to gradually introduce it over two or three terms of a Labour government, with a long-term aspiration of introducing the service on par with the NHS.
+The Fabian Society's report was released in June 2023.
+Its proposals only apply to England and include the recommendations that short-term care and support should be free and that support should be made available for everyone regardless of their means.
+The NCS was included in a draft Labour manifesto for the 2024 general election from May 2023 and was acknowledged as Labour Party policy by Streeting in October 2023.
+It was included in the Labour Party's published general election manifesto, Change.

+Following Labour's election victory in 2024, Starmer's government confirmed plans to introduce the NCS.
+Streeting, who was now the new health secretary, said the government aspired to introduce "a new National Care Service, able to meet the needs of older and disabled people into the 21st Century".
+Baroness Louise Casey was tasked with chairing a cross-party independent commission on social care reform to find out how the NCS should be implemented and funded, with its first recommendations set to report back in 2026.

+Wales

-The devolved Labour-led government of Wales is exploring options for a Welsh NCS as part of its 2021 cooperation agreement with Plaid Cymru, with a plan for its implementation expected by the end of 2023.
-The Welsh branch of Labour has been supporting the NCS since the 2021 Senedd election.
+The devolved Labour-led government of Wales explored options for a Welsh NCS as part of its 2021 cooperation agreement with Plaid Cymru, with a plan for its implementation expected by the end of 2023.
+The Welsh branch of Labour had supported the NCS since the 2021 Senedd election.
+Since 2022, the Welsh government has gradually introduced the service over what is expected to be a ten-year period.

 Scotland

-Scottish Labour has been calling for the implementation of a Scottish NCS since 2011, with party leader Iain Gray (2008–2011) negotiating the proposal with civil servants in 2010.
+Scottish Labour has been calling for the implementation of a Scottish NCS since 2011, with then party leader Iain Gray (2008–2011) negotiating the proposal with civil servants in 2010.
 The Scottish Conservatives supported the proposal, as did the Scottish National Party (SNP) government's then-Health Secretary Nicola Sturgeon, however Sturgeon and the SNP government ultimately rejected the proposal.